Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 This is because blue and green eyes get their color from the quality and quantity of light, not from pigment.

 Thus, different lighting conditions will change the quality of the eye.
 Mood can change the size of the pupil, which might make the iris appear to be a different color.
 The quantity of melanin is not changing, but simply the way that the light is reflecting and scattering through the iris.

 Can You Change Your Eye Color Naturally?

 A baby's eye color can change in the first couple of years.
-After that, the eye color will remain the same and the only way to change the appearance of your eye color is through makeup, clothing, lighting, and color contacts.
+After that, the eye color will most likely remain the same, and the only way to change the appearance of your eye color is through makeup, clothing, lighting, and color contacts.